DiZco12/DiZco12-s-Lightweight-Lore-Friendly-Overhaul/LISTOFCHANGES.md

  - Noticing Orris fired 3 shots instead of 4 is a Perception check, not an Intelligence check
  - The ghoul guards at the Old Mormon Fort with human voices actually are human
  - The Greasers in the North Vegas Sewers wear greaser jackets
+ - The New Vegas Medical Clinic now has an extra guard outside

 ## Camp Guardian Caves
  - Frakes' body can be found with his unique Service Rifle that does +25% damage to Lakelurks